DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

 - **Detailed Architecture Design Notes:**
   - Consume the `/api/v1/governance-template` endpoint to retrieve the list.
   - Implement routing so that clicking a template navigates to `/governance-templates/{id}`.
-  - Use React (or a similar framework) with state management to render the data.
+  - Use Node.js + Hapi.js, govuk-frontend npm library, Nunjucks templates with progressive enhancement to render the data.
 - **Dependencies:**
   Backend API Story 1.1 must be complete.